kasper-piskorski/docs/pages/overview/downloads.md

 TO DO.
 Directory listing and explanation.
 Will there be release notes?

 ## Prerequisites

-Mindmaps requires Java 8 (Standard Edition) with the `$JAVA_HOME` set accordingly.
+{% include note.html content="Mindmaps requires Java 8 (Standard Edition) with the `$JAVA_HOME` set accordingly.
-Mindmaps also requires Maven 3.
+Mindmaps also requires Maven 3." %}

+## Code
+We are an open source project.
+If you want to look at our code, we are on Github [here](TO DO).

 ## Mindmaps Java API

-> TO DO - Specify Maven dependency
+{% include note.html content="TO DO - SPECIFY MAVEN DEPENDENCY." %}

 Inside the `lib` directory of mindmaps.zip are the jars you will need to develop with mindmaps.